Performance, Scalability, and Troubleshooting

 1. Using the left side navigation menu click on Workloads followed by Deployments.

-2. Make sure to ensure you are in Project: windows-vms.
+2. Make sure that you are in the Project: webapp-vms.

 3. You should see one pod deployed here called loadmaker.